-- Review the Scorekeeping Section beginning on page 3-1. - All sanctioned events are asked to use the electronic scoring.
-It may be used along with the manual scoring system. - Contact the GHSA office or the Cheer Coordinator to obtain a copy of the GHSA Scoring computer program. - No cell phones permitted at the scoring table.
+- Review the Scorekeeping Section beginning on page 3-1. - All sanctioned events are required to use the electronic scoring tool.
+It may be used along with the manual scoring system. - Contact the GHSA office or the Cheer Coordinator to obtain a copy of the GHSA Scoring computer program. - No cell phones permitted at the scoring table. - The scorekeepers' table must be in a visibly secured area in the competition gym.